 This Creamy Fajita Skillet has everything you love about fajitas in one easy-to-make dish with minimal cleanup.
-Packed with chicken, peppers, onions, and Hood Light Cream, it’s a comfort food dinner perfect for the back to school season.
+Packed with chicken, peppers, onions, and light cream, it's a comfort food dinner perfect for the back to school season.

 Thank you to Hood Cream for sponsoring this post.
 As always, all opinions are 100% my own.
 Thank you so much for supporting We are not Martha!